 But every now and then they do like a change of scenery, or something to do.
 Even just chasing and catching their food can provide some mental stimulation to break the monotony.

-Is My Bearded Dragon Bored?
-Can They Even Get Bored?
+Is My Bearded Dragon Depressed?
+Can They Get Bored?

 Do Bearded Dragons Need Exercise?